We’re Talking Baseball….

 My kids caught the baseball bug.
 Starting when they were three and six, we would take them to D-back games on Sunday afternoons, sit in the cheap seats so that they had room to get the wiggles out, and bless their hearts they always made it to the end of the game.
 To them, and for us, the game was about family and memories.

 Baseball is a game made for radio.
-The sport itself is played to a rhythm that lends itself to stories each with their distinctive arc; the batter facing the pitcher ending in the climax of either an out or reaching base, a ball hit to the field brings the possibility of adventure.
+The sport itself is played to a rhythm that lends itself to stories, each with their distinctive arc: the batter facing the pitcher, ending in the climax of either an out or reaching base; a ball hit to the field brings the possibility of adventure.
 Unlike TV, with radio you are forced to interact with the game solely through the announcers and your imagination.
 Given that games are played nearly every night, the radio announcers became your nightly story-tellers.
 A friend of mine told me, “Football is an event, baseball is just part of the everyday.”

-To this day whenever we are in the car during an afternoon or evening, no mater what part of the country, we will try and find a game and for a few innings we are transported into a different world, a different story-line.
+To this day whenever we are in the car during an afternoon or evening, no matter what part of the country, we will try and find a game and for a few innings we are transported into a different world, a different story-line.
 Better than any audiobook.

 Leave a Comment